nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 defenses, and/or obfuscation defenses, or on its own.

 Its current design should be enough to deploy most defenses without modification, but you can extend it to provide new features as well.
-Section XXX of this document describes how to use the framework as-is to add a new padding machine, and Section XXX covers internal topics that will help you to add new framework features to support your machine.

 ### 1.1.
 System Overview